 Check your water heater setting

-Check the setting on your water heater.
-While no one wants only lukewarm water, you do not want to worry about it becoming scalding hot, either.
-The U.S. Consumer Product Safety Commission (CPSC) recommends a setting of 120 degrees Fahrenheit.
+U.S. Consumer Product Safety Commission (CPSC) recommends a setting of 120 degrees Fahrenheit.
 It warns that even adults can receive third-degree burns from 150-degree water if exposed for even just two seconds.
 The 120-degree setting will also save on energy use and utility bills.

 Air vents, air filters, and the dryer vent